Nina Menkes

-Nina Menkes is an independent filmmaker.
+Nina Menkes (/'nin@ 'mEngk@s/ NEE-nə-_-MENG-kəss) is an American independent filmmaker.
 Her films include The Great Sadness of Zohara (1983), Magdalena Viraga (1986), Queen of Diamonds (1991), The Bloody Child (1996), "Massacre (Massaker)" (2005), Phantom Love (2007), Dissolution (2010), and Brainwashed: Sex-Camera-Power (2022).
-Dissolution (2010) was filmed in black and white and is set in Israel.
 Nina Menkes' sister Tinka appears as an actress in many of them.
 Menkes teaches at the California Institute of the Arts in Santa Clarita, California.
 She has donated copies of several of her works to the Academy Film Archive.

 Life

 Menkes was born in Ann Arbor, Michigan to European Jewish parents who fled Nazi persecution as children.
 She was raised in Berkeley, California.
-In 1977, she completed a BA from the University of California at Berkeley, and in 1987 completed a Master of Fine Arts at the University of California at Los Angeles.
+In 1977, she completed a BA from the University of California at Berkeley, and in 1989 completed a Master of Fine Arts at the University of California at Los Angeles.
 From 1985 to 1989 she taught in the film department of California State University, Northridge, and then, from 1990, at the California Institute of the Arts in Santa Clarita; she became an adjunct professor in film at the University of Southern California in the same year.